Let’s just get this out of the way. Direct sales is not easy. If it were, everyone would be successful at it. And, the fact is, most people are not.

 Places you want to funnel people to are: your Facebook group, your blog, your email list, and your replicated website.
 If you are adding value and building relationships at all of these touchpoints, they will purchase from you when the time is right for them to order.

 Let’s not forget the power of in-person networking in building your business.
 When you meet people at events, home parties, and in daily life, be sure to send them to your website and social channels.
 Lead with value and give them a reason to follow you.
-Then start to build the relationship with them online.
+Then start to build a relationship with them online.

 One effective way to do this is to take a selfie with the person you meet (with their permission of course) and tell them you want to post it on your Facebook or Instagram page.
 Tell them to like your page (right then and there) and then tag them in the post.
 Make it fun, and they will want to join your community.
 Then send them invites to your email list, your Facebook group, and your blog.